-PRINCIPAL'S The principal will determine if clothing or attire not AUTHORITY addressed in this policy creates a distraction to the educational process and may prohibit that clothing or attire for his or her campus.
-Administrators have the discretion to determine the appropriateness of dress and grooming and to make special exceptions, including for religious or medical necessities.
+PRINCIPAL'S AUTHORITY The principal will determine if clothing or attire not addressed in this policy creates a distraction to the educational process and may prohibit that clothing or attire for his or her campus.
+Administrators have the discretion to determine the appropriateness of dress and grooming and to make special exceptions. and grooming and to make special exceptions, including for religious or medical necessities.